easttennesseecc-star/Q-Top-Dog-IDE/API_KEY_RESPONSIBILITY_MODEL.md

 ## Common Questions

-### Q: What if Q-IDE gets hacked?
+### Q: What if Top Dog gets hacked?
 **A:** Hackers can't access your API keys because:
 - Keys stored in system keyring (encrypted)
-- Keys never sent to Q-IDE servers
+- Keys never sent to Top Dog servers
-- Q-IDE doesn't know your keys on the backend
+- Top Dog doesn't know your keys on the backend
 - Even if they hacked our servers, they'd find nothing

 **Recommendation:** Rotate your API key on OpenAI's dashboard annually for safety.

 ---

-### Q: Will my Q-IDE bill include LLM costs?
+### Q: Will my Top Dog bill include LLM costs?
 **A:** No. Ever.
-- Q-IDE invoice: Q-IDE features only ($0-$25/month)
+- Top Dog invoice: Top Dog features only ($0-$25/month)
 - OpenAI invoice: Separate, direct from OpenAI
-- No hidden LLM fees in your Q-IDE bill
+- No hidden LLM fees in your Top Dog bill

 ---